Tech stocks at record high as FAANGs and BATTS bite

-LONDON (Reuters) - World tech stocks hit a record high on Tuesday, spurred on by a new all-time peak for Apple, a 17-year top for European tech firms and news that Twitter and Netflix were set to join Wall Street’s flagship S&P 500 index.
+LONDON (Reuters) - World tech stocks hit a record high on Tuesday spurred on by an all-time peak for Apple, a 17-year top for European tech firms and news that Twitter and Netflix were set to join Wall Street’s flagship S&P 500 index.

-MSCI’s global tech index .dMIWO0IT00PUS scored the milestone as the FAANGs — Facebook, Apple, Amazon, Netflix and Google — looked set to drive the technology-heavy Nasdaq NQc1 to fresh highs when New Tork reopens shortly.
+MSCI’s global tech index .dMIWO0IT00PUS scored the milestone as the FAANGs — Facebook, Apple, Amazon, Netflix and Google — looked set to drive the technology-heavy Nasdaq NQc1 to fresh highs when New York reopens shortly.

-The upbeat mood had raised Asia’s big BATTS — Baidu, Alibaba, Tencent, Taiwan Semiconductor, Samsung — with Alibaba notching a new high and Baidu surging 5 percent in its best day in more than a month. [.SS]
+The upbeat mood had raised Asia’s big BATTS — Baidu, Alibaba, Tencent, Taiwan Semiconductor, Samsung — with Alibaba notching a new high and Baidu surging 5 percent in its best day in more than a month.

 Europe got in on the act too as tech stocks there jumped more than 2 percent .SX8P in a third day of gains that took them to their highest since the dot-com boom of 2001.